 Bachelor of Science in Veterinary Technology

 While an associate degree is sufficient for individuals interested in becoming veterinary technicians, aspiring technologists are typically required to complete a bachelor's degree.
 These programs can combine life science courses with agricultural and animal management courses.
 Students can learn how to identify biological processes of animals and provide animals with basic care.
-Sometimes, these programs are offered as 2+2 programs, where the final two years leading to a bachelor's degree build on the credits earned through an associate degree program.
-Before admission to a bachelor's degree program in veterinary technology, students must have a high school diploma or GED.

 - Veterinary medical terminology